-Debreu's assumption about the the endowments of goods was made to ensure that for no vector of semi-positive prices would a consumer's wealth (the sum of the value of his endowments of goods and his profit income) be equal to the value of the cheapest consumption bundle in his consumption set.
+As previously noted, Debreu's assumption about the endowments of goods was made to ensure that for no vector of semi-positive prices is a consumer's wealth (the sum of the value of his endowments of goods and his profit income) equal to the value of the cheapest consumption bundle in his consumption set.
 By ensuring that this is not the case, Debreu's assumptions about the economy imply that each consumer's budget correspondence is continuous in prices when consumptions are bounded from above in a particular way.
 This continuity result is used to show that that utility maximizing consumptions bundles are correctly identified when some prices are zero and it is needed to apply the fixed point theorem that Debreu employs to prove his existence theorem.
-Nevertheless, as shall be shown, Debreu's result about the value of a consumer's wealth holds with the weaker assumption made about the endowments of goods made here and, consequently, appropriately restricted budget correspondences in the associated economy can be shown to be continuous.
+Nevertheless, as shall be shown, Debreu's result about the value of a consumer's wealth holds with the assumptions made here about the endowments of private goods and ownership shares.
+Consequently, appropriately restricted budget correspondences in the associated economy can be shown to be continuous.